Spectral efficiency

 Spectral efficiency (alternatively, spectrum efficiency or bandwidth efficiency) refers to the information rate that can be transmitted over a given bandwidth in a specific communication system.
-It is a measure of how efficiently a limited frequency spectrum is utilized by the physical layer protocol, and sometimes by the medium access control (the channel access protocol).
+It is a measure of how efficiently limited frequency spectrum is utilized by the physical layer protocol, and sometimes by the medium access control (the channel access protocol).

 Link spectral efficiency

 Definition

 The link spectral efficiency of a digital communication system is measured in bit/s/Hz, or, less frequently but unambiguously, in (bit/s)/Hz.
 It is the net bit rate (useful information rate excluding error-correcting codes) or maximum throughput divided by the bandwidth in hertz of a communication channel or a data link.

 Alternatively and less commonly, spectral efficiency may be measured in bit/symbol, which is equivalent to bits per channel use (bpcu).
 This can be calculated by dividing the net bit rate by the symbol rate (modulation rate).

 Link spectral efficiency is typically used to analyze the efficiency of a digital modulation method or line code.
-Spectral efficiency calculations may or may count bits used for forward error correction (FEC) code and other physical layer overhead.
+Spectral efficiency calculations may or may not count bits used for forward error correction (FEC) code and other physical layer overhead.
 If FEC overhead is excluded, a "bit" refers to a user data bit only.

 The modulation efficiency in bit/s is the gross bit rate, which includes any bits used for FEC, divided by the bandwidth.

 Example 1: A transmission technique using one kilohertz of bandwidth to transmit 1,000 bits per second has a modulation efficiency of 1 (bit/s)/Hz.

 Example 2: A V.92 modem for the telephone network can transfer 56,000 bit/s downstream and 48,000 bit/s upstream over an analog telephone network.
 Due to filtering in the telephone exchange, the frequency range is limited to between 300 hertz and 3,400 hertz, corresponding to a bandwidth of 3,400 − 300 = 3,100 hertz.
-The spectral efficiency or modulation efficiency is 56,000/3,100 = 18.1 (bit/s)/Hz downstream, and 48,000/3,100 = 15.5 (bit/s)/Hz upstream.
+The spectral efficiency or modulation efficiency is 56,000/3,100 18.1 (bit/s)/Hz downstream, and 48,000/3,100 15.5 (bit/s)/Hz upstream.